sodi16/Suspicious-Behavior-Recognition/README.md

 ### Model
 I used pre-trained model *ResNet50* model to apply transfer learning, where I didnt extact the last classification.
-To classify the human action, we must add a *RNN* layer, i choose *GRU* (512 neurons) followed by one hidden layer with 1024 neurons.
+To classify the human action, we must add a *RNN* layer, i choose *LSTM* (512 neurons) followed by one hidden layer with 1024 neurons.
 Finally the output layer, I decided to classify each frame if its contains a suspicious action - 1 or not output - 0.
 	I finally reached 74% of accuracy on my test.
 (Will maybe improve it in the future)